-The maximum rate of the tidal streams in the river mouth is about two knots.
-The river and harbours within it are subject to continuous silting, and there may be less water than shown on the chart.
+the river and harbours within it are subject to continuous silting, and there may be less water than shown on the chart.
 Dredging is carried out periodically in Dalhousie Harbour.

-The Inch Arran Point leading lights (1343, 1343.1), in line bearing 287°, are shown at Inch Arran Point.
+266 The Inch Arran Point leading lights (1343, 1343.1), in line bearing 287°, are shown at Inch Arran Point.
 The front light is shown from a white tower with a red stripe, the rear light is shown from a skeleton tower having a white daymark with a red stripe.